Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: FANN-PHL: Proposed -FANN Algorithm

 In line~\ref{l1.05}, $e.n$ is the sub-node for entry $e$, i.e., the root node of the subtree pointed by $e.T(O_r)$ in Figure~\ref{fig21}(b).
-If the node $e.n$ is a non-leaf node, in line~\ref{l1.08}, the possibility of including the final FANN object is estimated for each entry $e'$ in $e.n$; if there exists any possibility, $e'$ is inserted in $H$.
-To estimate the possibility, the FANN distance $e'.g_\f$ for each entry $e'$ is obtained as follows:
+If the node $e.n$ is a non-leaf node, in line~\ref{l1.08}, the possibility of including the final FANN object is estimated for each entry $e'$ in $e.n$; if there exists any possibility, $e'$ is inserted into $H$.
+To estimate the possibility, the FANN distance $e'.g_\f$ for each entry $e'$ is calculated as follows: